North Korea launches missiles from submarine as US-South Korean drills begin | Law-Order

 North Korea launches missiles from submarine as US-South Korean drills begin

-KCNA said the launch confirmed the reliability of the system and tested the underwater offensive operations of submarine units that form part of North Korea's nuclear deterrent.
-South Korea's Joint Chiefs of Staff said the military was on high alert and the country's intelligence agency was working with its U.S. counterpart to analyze the specifics of the launch.
+KCNA said the launch confirmed the reliability of the system and tested the underwater offensive operations of the submarine units that form part of North Korea's nuclear deterrent.
+South Korea's Joint Chiefs of Staff (JCS) said the military was on high alert and the country's intelligence agency was working with its U.S. counterpart to analyse the specifics of the launch.

 On Monday, South Korean and American troops were scheduled to begin 11 days of joint drills, dubbed "Freedom Shield 23," which will be held on a scale not seen since 2017.
 The drills will strengthen the allies' combined defensive posture, the two militaries have said, and will feature field exercises including amphibious landings.